labordynamicsinstitute/ldilab-manual/11-07-workflow-writing-report.md

 - Highlight differences:
     - if only a small number of table entries: mention them by table in the report
     - if a larger number: Highlight on the reproduced images (of figures, screenshots of tables) the differences you have observed
+- If there are **too** many differences, let us know immediately, we may then simply send back to the authors with the raw output, and let them address it.

+- There is sample language for commonly encountered problems at the [sample-language-report.md](https://github.com/AEADataEditor/replication-template/blob/master/sample-language-report.md) link in the tall grey bar